Last updated on: January 27, 2026

 ]

-But if Payload Chunking is on, and the chunk size is set to 3, then two datasets will be sent:
+But if Payload Chunking is on, and the chunk size is set to 3, then two datasets are sent:

 [